AlexanderKaluzhny/django-react/README.md

 #### `npm run build`

 Builds the app for production.
 Places everything into the Django *static* folder. <br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />

 #### `npm run lint`

 Runs ESLint to check code quality and catch potential issues.
-Uses ESLint 9 with flat config format and React-specific rules.

 ## Learn More